World Health Organization says COVID-19 outbreak a pandemic | CBC News

 - Read more about how Canadians are being urged to help 'flatten the curve' of COVID-19.

-"Pandemic is not a word to use lightly or carelessly," Tedros said.
-"It is a word that, if misused, can cause unreasonable fear, or unjustified acceptance that the fight is over, leading to unnecessary suffering and death."
+"Pandemic is not a word to use lightly or carelessly," WHO Director-General Tedros Adhanom Ghebreyesus said.
+"It is a word that, if misused, can cause unreasonable fear or unjustified acceptance that the fight is over, leading to unnecessary suffering and death."

 "This is not just a public-health crisis," he said, but added that countries should "double down and we should be more aggressive" and focus on containment, given the increasing case numbers.
 He encouraged countries to find and test every case, prepare hospitals, train health workers and co-operate.